Tetiana-Zadorozhnia/kottans-frontend/README.md

 ***

  ## **1. Linux CLI, and HTTP**
 It was my first introduction to Linux operating system.
 The information was interesting.
 I got to know the basic Linux commands.
-The interactive form made it easy to remember them
+The interactive form made it easy to remember them.

  ### ***1. [Linux Survival (4 modules)](https://linuxsurvival.com/linux-tutorial-introduction/)***